 Recently, I wrote an article on how to manage your money now that you're not entirely broke.
 In this article, I outlined simple ways to stay on top of your money without having to crunch numbers constantly.

 An easy way to help with the concern of not being able to afford a retirement contribution is by setting it up to be automatically withheld from your paycheck.
 Then, you don't have worry about paying each month, and I recommend just calculating your monthly income as what you receive after the withholding.
 Taking advantage of the "out of sight, out of mind" mentality.

 3. Take advantage of matching benefits from employers.

 Again, this is an example of how starting early and contributing overtime goes a long way.
 I recommend talking to the Human Resources associate at your place of work to learn about the employer contributions options to retirement savings.
 Even if they match 2% of your contribution, it adds up over time.

 Take these images for example showing your savings total with and without a 2% match from your employer:

 In the end, it's important to start saving for retirement as soon as you can and be sure to take advantage of the contribution perks throughout your career.
 If you save now, hopefully when you're 85 you are as cool as "DJ Nana," but you do not have to sing along to "I'm 85, and I want to go home" while at work.

 As always, if you would like to have a financial partner who will help answer your questions and reach your financial goals, please feel free to reach out to your local Heartland Bank.
 Our associates are experienced, knowledgeable and here to help you succeed.

-Caitlin is the Marketing Director at Heartland Bank.
+Caitlin is the Marketing Manager at Factor Bikes NA and Champion Systems.
 She graduated from Hastings College with a degree in Web Communication Design and Journalism.
 She's passionate about cycling advocacy and rescue dogs, and she enjoys spending her free time reading and drawing.